Ej1seven/chatster-V2/README.md

 # Chatster

-The Bug-Tracker application is a ticket management system that enables a group of users to effectively track issues.
-This application enables users to create, modify and remove tickets.
-Users can also add comments to tickets as well as check ticket history.
-This application includes additional features such as authorization, user role assignment, and project management.
-Feel free to check out my project at [https://bug-tracker.dev](https://bug-tracker.dev)
+Chatster is a messaging app which allows users to communicate through direct messages and group messages.
+This application includes additional features such as profile personalization, file sharing, authentication, the ability to add and remove friends, and much more.
+I used a very powerful messaging API named Stream to assist in creating this application.
+Feel free to check out my project [Chatster](https://zen-lewin-7c5d55.netlify.app)